 A new vice president reached out to me recently to discuss how to prepare for her new role.
-“What do I need to do differently?” she asked.
+She asked me what she needed to do differently.

 Every promotion is a passage to a new level of leadership I told her.
-“Are you ready to stop doing what led to your promotion, and begin learning new skills and behaviors?”
+Then I asked her if she was ready to stop doing what led to her promotion, and to begin learning new skills and behaviors.
 She looked shocked.

 Some of you might believe promotions are an excellent time to take stock of yourself, build on your strengths and diminish your weaknesses.

 Wrong.
 It is past the time to fix your weaknesses as a manager.
 Instead, it is time to learn new skills and stop doing many tasks that you were exceptional at achieving.